usnistgov/fipy/en/latest/_sources/FAQ.rst.txt

 package.
 The better option is to make a "subclass" of the :term:`FiPy` :class:`Viewer <viewer.AbstractViewer>` that comes closest to producing the image you want.
 You can then override just the behavior you wan to change, while letting :term:`FiPy` do most of the heavy lifting.
-See :mod:`examples.phase.anisotropy` and :mod:`examples.phase.polyxtal` for examples of creating a custom :term:`Matplotlib` :class:`Viewer <viewer.AbstractViewer>` class; see :mod:`examples.cahnHilliard.sphere` for an example of creating a custom
+See :mod:`examples.phase.anisotropy`, :mod:`examples.phase.binary`, :mod:`examples.phase.binaryCoupled`, and :mod:`examples.phase.polyxtal` for examples of creating a custom :term:`Matplotlib` :class:`Viewer <viewer.AbstractViewer>` class; see :mod:`examples.cahnHilliard.sphere` for an example of creating a custom